Navigating the Supermarket or Grocery for Low FODMAP Foods

 Grains & Cereals

 First, let’s talk grains.
-Choosing whole intact foods such as rice, quinoa, polenta, buckwheat, and rolled oats, these are the healthiest low FODMAP option and also budget friendly.
+Choosing whole intact foods such as white rice, brown rice, quinoa, polenta, buckwheat, and rolled oats, these are the healthiest low FODMAP option and also budget friendly.
 It can get a little tricky when purchasing rice pilafs and other grain blends found in a box since many contain high FODMAP ingredients, I have not yet found a safe rice pilaf.

 Keep it simple in this department!
 There are several low FODMAP cold cereals and granola available at your local grocers.
 Aim for corn, rice, and oat based cereals since wheat is only safe in small portions and easy to exceed.